 Are the listeners attending voluntarily?

 There are two types of volunteers: a true volunteer and a volunteer that has to attend or “something else happens”.
 I usually come across the latter type when doing public speaking training for businesses.
-The organiser will always tell me that „all volunteered”, and I find out on the spot that the boss told them to do so.
+The organizer will always tell me that „all volunteered”, and I find out on the spot that the boss told them to do so.

 From the point of view of public speaking, the problem is that if the listeners are attending by command, even if the topic is interesting, their attitude may not be particularly inviting.
 The only way to mitigate their mood is to make a good presentation.
 In such cases, most of them start thinking „Well, since I’m already here, I’ll just take what’s being offered.
 All the more so, the speaker seems to be quite cool…“